Event Scheduling Policies

-- Any reservations requiring AV services or Food Service must be completed ten full working days in advance.
+- Any reservations requiring audio/visual or food services must be completed 10 full working days in advance.

 - All food and beverage orders must be catered by Dining Services, unless otherwise approved.
-Exceptions must be cleared by General Manager of Dining Services.
+Exceptions must be cleared by the general manager of Dining Services.

 - Organizations/individuals must cancel a reserved space that will not be used at least 24 hours in advance.

-- All scheduled events must end at least on half-hour before the building closes in order to permit clean-up by the sponsoring organization.
+- All scheduled events must end at least one half-hour before the building closes in order to permit clean-up by the sponsoring organization.